mjmlio/mjml/packages/mjml-wrapper/README.md

 changed to 100%.

 <aside class="notice">
-  You can't nest a full-width section inside a full-width wrapper, section will act as a non-full-widtion section.
+  You can't nest a full-width section inside a full-width wrapper, section will act as a non-full-width section.
 </aside>

 <aside class="notice">